OpenVibeCoding/swe-cli/_archived_docs/CONTEXT_ENGINEERING_IMPLEMENTATION_PLAN.md

 ## 🎯 Overview

-This plan implements Anthropic's context engineering principles in OpenCLI by enhancing the existing `Session`, `ChatMessage`, and `SessionManager` infrastructure.
+This plan implements Anthropic's context engineering principles in SWE-CLI by enhancing the existing `Session`, `ChatMessage`, and `SessionManager` infrastructure.

 **Existing Foundation:**
 - ✅ `Session` model with messages and metadata